TIBCOSoftware/flogo/README.md

 <p align="center">
   <a href="#highlights">Highlights</a> | <a href="#repos">Repos</a> | <a href="#getting-started">Getting Started</a> | <a href="#contributing">Contributing</a> | <a href="#license">License</a>
 </p>

+Project Flogo is an open source framework to simplify building efficient & modern serverless functions and edge microservices.

 ## Highlights